bgdawes/dotfiles/linux_documentation/linux_notes.md

 ### Upload repo to GitHub[^8]

 Create repo on GitHub, copy URL
-`git remote add origin https://github.com/new-repo-url`
+`$ git remote add origin https://github.com/new-repo-url`
 Verify URL (optional)
 `$ git remote -v`
-Push the changes in your local repository to GitHub `git push origin master`
+Push the changes in your local repository to GitHub
+`$ git push origin master`

 Dont get confused by 'origin' - when Personal Access Tokens were rolled out, I tried to add a token in the terminal with this command:

-`git remote set-url origin https://bgdawes:[don't actually paste your personal access token here you dum-dum]@github.com/bgdawes/dotfiles.git`
+`$ git remote set-url origin https://bgdawes:[don't actually paste your personal access token here you dum-dum]@github.com/bgdawes/dotfiles.git`

 I got an error - but then I ran `$ git remote -v` and noticed that I needed to replace 'origin' with 'github-dotfiles'.
 At some point I must have changed this.